Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

-### Rebecca Hayes Laughton, Kings College, Women for refugee women, London.
+### Rebecca Hayes Laughton, Kings College, London.
 ### _Devising a radical grammar: grassroots drama as pedagogical tool_
 This poster presentation draws on a ten-year drama project at the charity Women for Refugee Women in London, UK, to show how drama techniques can support language acquisition for refugee women with emerging literacy and help participants feel welcome in new educational environments.
 It examines the ethical framework of the drama project and introduces two models developed through the work: Drama for Life and Drama for Performance.
 Together, these approaches offer personalised and reparative language learning that challenges the bureaucratic and often discriminatory narrative structures and demands of the UK state asylum process.
 Language teaching that welcomes this “radical grammar” (Reed & Hayes Laughton 2023) deliberately breaks with the epistemic expectations of juridical, humanitarian, and state institutions.
 It can enable participants to learn language that articulates their experiences in forms that exceed institutional legibility and introduces critical thinking in pedagogical environments.
 The project builds on Creative ESOL methods (Cox & Dix 2012) and is informed by grounded theory (Charmaz 2006, 2020), trauma-informed practice (Lewis Herman 1992, De Haere et al., 2010) and sensory ethnography (Pink 2021).
 Examples from the Drama for Life workshops illustrate creative session planning and games based on low-stakes collaboration, the development of foundational English vocabulary, and personalised creative goals.
 These sessions prioritise care and healing for women newly arrived in the UK.
 The Drama for Performance pathway invites participants to devise scenes and create short narratives in English with methods blending the spoken, the written and the enacted.
 This pathway encourages regular attendance and culminates in public performances, where participants practise speaking and performing in English and other languages as an ensemble.
 Weekly classes provide an inclusive environment for women from diverse national, religious, educational, and socio-economic backgrounds to collaborate and negotiate creative ideas and support one another’s learning.
 This paper foregrounds the importance of radical care (Low 2021) in the hosting of these activities, and the teaching environment of safety and choice for participants.
 Increased participant well-being, both the hedonic elements, related to enjoyment, and the eudaemonic, related to purpose and achievement (Fancourt 2026), mean higher success in integration into classroom settings and future engagement with formal learning.